PaulCollins99/Text-Editor-Project/README.md

 - The hotkeys can be found in both the splash screen and in the editor
 - The buttons found in the top left hand corner of the screen do the same things as the hotkeys.
 They are there for devices without keyboards
 - To save a file under a name type a name in the text input and click save as.
 This will save the contents of the textarea to the local storage as    "saveFile:FileName"
-- The file can now be seen in the nav bar on the left hand sied of the editor
+- The file can now be seen in the nav bar on the left hand sied of the editor.
+You can open any file from this nav bar
+- To delete a file, open the file in question, click the delete button and then refresh the page
 - To download a file simply click the download file button and it will download a txt file with the name you have saved it as

 Current Features